 An expert decision is a conclusion or set of recommendations in a routine business context that requires a period of information collection, consultation and application of industry and company-specific process knowledge and rules, as well as “rules of thumb”.
 Decisions that lend themselves to automation with this class of software tool are part of the daily routine of a professional.
 Virtually all phases of the insurance delivery chain require expert decisions at key points.

 If you are involved in the insurance industry, be it marketing, sales, underwriting or claims, you can use VisiRule to automate some of your expert decisions and free some of your best people from some of the more mundane, routine but important tasks, and let them focus on the more complex challenges which are not so easy to automate.

 LPA, the company behind VisiRule, has been in the business of delivering solid, efficient and reliable rule-based systems since it was founded in 1981.
-It has worked with many partners on the insurance sector on intelligent underwriting and re-insurance..
+LPA has worked with many partners in the insurance sector on various projects including intelligent underwriting and re-insurance.